 Number of nuclear reactors operable and under construction

-There are currently 432 operable civil nuclear power nuclear reactors around the world, with a further 67 under construction.
+There are currently 435 operable civil nuclear power nuclear reactors around the world, with a further 72 under construction.
 (This under construction total recent changes including Tianwan-4, Yangjiang 5, Shin Hanul 2, Barakah 2, Ostrovets 1, V.C.
-Summer 2 and Vogtle 3.
-The number of operable reactors excludes Kewaunee, which shut down on 7 May 2013, and San Onofre 2 & 3).
+Summer 2 & 3 and Vogtle 3.
+The number of operable reactors excludes Kewaunee, which shut down on 7 May 2013, and San Onofre 2 & 3, and includes Kudankulam-1).

 Details of individual reactors operable and under construction can be found in our Nuclear Reactor Database, which uses information supplied by the International Atomic Energy Agency.

 Why do different sources give slightly different figures?

 There can be some variation in the assessment of the operational status of a reactor.
 For example, the Monju reactor in Japan generated electricity for a short time in 1994 and again in 2010.
 Some organizations consider that Monju entered full operation and is current in a period of long-term shutdown.
 Others consider that it is still under construction.
 Also in Japan, although many reactors were unaffected by the earthquake and tsunami of 3 March 2011 and continued operations all had to eventually shut down for refuelling.
 However, only two had been allowed to return to service, while others seek permission to restart operations.These reactors are still counted as operable by most sources, although others consider them to be in long-term shutdown.